lambda826/My-Notebook/99 Interview/Behavior Interview.md

 	-  Provide a technical overview of the problem and solution.
 		-  Do not deep-dive into a particular technology/tool used for this projects unless asked as a follow-up question
 	-  Mention about cross-team collaborations that you did while working on the project.

+# Tell me about a time you failed or made a mistake
+-  **Evaluation**
+	-  Maturity & personal accountability
+	-  Handle a setback
+	-  Take ownership
+	-  Self-aware
+	-  Improve from learnings
+	-  End your story on a positive note by elaborating:
+		-  Actions you executed
+		-  Trade-offs you made to remedy the failure
+	-  Explain the learnings you took from the sebback and how they helped you to avoid the same mistakes from happening again in the future.

 # Tell me about a time you had to manage conflicting priorities With Special Case: Never Had Conflicting Priorities